Žan Celar: Queens Park Rangers

 On 19 July 2024, Celar transferred to the EFL Championship side Queens Park Rangers for an undisclosed fee.
 He made his debut for the club on 10 August in a 3–1 loss against West Bromwich Albion.
 On 23 November 2024, having still yet to score for the club, Celar missed a penalty in a 1–1 draw with Stoke City.
 Having retained the support of manager Martí Cifuentes following the miss, he scored twice in the following match as QPR secured their second league win of the season.

+Basel

+On 17 July 2026, Basel announced that they had signed Celar from Queens Park Rangers on a three-year contract until summer 2029.
+Eight days later, in the first round of the Super League season against Servette, he was in the starting eleven and scored the game-winning goal for Basel after converting the penalty kick, his first goal in official competitions after more than 600 days.

 International career

 Between 2014 and 2021, Celar played for all Slovenian youth teams from under-16 to under-21, making 46 appearances for all teams combined and scoring 17 goals.

 On 14 November 2021, Celar debuted for the senior team in a World Cup qualifying match against Cyprus.